Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

-- Drink liquids as directed.
-This will help prevent dehydration.
-Liquids and foods that are cool or cold, such as water, apple or grape juice, and popsicles, will help decrease pain and swelling.
-Do not drink citrus juices, such as orange juice or grapefruit juice.
-They may irritate your throat.
+Liquids help prevent dehydration.
+Liquids and foods that are cool, such as water, apple or grape juice, and popsicles, will help decrease pain and swelling.
+Do not drink citrus juices, such as orange or grapefruit.
+These may irritate your throat.
 Do not drink hot liquids such as coffee, tea, or soup.
 These liquids may hurt your throat.

-- Eat soft foods for 10 to 14 days to decrease pain while you eat.
 Examples of soft foods include applesauce, scrambled or boiled eggs, mashed potatoes, gelatin, and ice cream.
-Once you can eat soft food easily, you may slowly begin to eat solid foods.
+When you can eat soft food easily, you may slowly begin to eat solid foods.
 Avoid anything hot, spicy, or with sharp edges, such as chips.

-- Care for your mouth as directed.
 Gently rinse your mouth as directed to remove blood and mucus.
 The white scabs that will form in the back of your throat will cause bad breath.
 This is normal.
 Brush your teeth gently.
 Avoid harsh gargling or tooth brushing.
-This can cause bleeding.
+These can cause bleeding.

-- Limit your activity for 7 to 10 days after surgery.
 Get plenty of rest.
-It may take 2 weeks for you to recover.
-Ask when you can drive or return to work.
+It may take 1 to 2 weeks for you to recover.
+Ask when you can drive and return to work and other daily activities.

 Write down your questions so you remember to ask them during your visits.